Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Introduction

-Such a game-theoretic framework was first introduced by Chun et al~\cite{ChunCWBPK04}, who analyzed pure Nash equilibria in a setting with storage costs but no cache capacities, and left the capacitated version as an open direction.
-Recent work on \cc\ games has focused on {\em hierarchical networks}, which have been extensively used to model the communication costs of content delivery and P2P systems.
-(For instance, see the seminal work of~\cite{Karger97} that uses the ultrametric model for content delivery networks and the work of of~\cite{LWY93,KPR01,korupolu+d:cache,tewari+dvk:cache} on cooperative caching in hierarchical networks.)
-The best result from previous work on \cc\ games for hierarchical networks~\cite{LaoutarisSelfish,PollatosSelfish} is the existence of a Nash equilibrium for (a slight generalization of) a one-level hierarchical network using the sum utility function, i.e., when the utility of each node is based on a weighted sum of the cost of accessing the objects.
+Chun et al.~\cite{ChunCWBPK04} first introduced such a game-theoretic framework to analyse pure Nash equilibria in networks without cache capacities, but with some storage cost.
+They left the capacitated version of the problem open.
+The main interest of the \cc\ games in more recent works is on {\em hierarchical networks} that have been extensively used to model communication content delivery costs in P2P networks~\cite{Garces2013}.
+Ultrametric models for content delivery networks~\cite{KLLLLP97} and cooperative caching in hierarchical networks~\cite{LWY93, TDVK99, KPR01, KD02} are just some examples.
+The best results on \cc\ games for hierarchical networks~\cite{LaoutarisSelfish,PollatosSelfish} are about the existence of a Nash equilibrium for a generalized one-level hierarchical network, using the sum utility function for which each node is based on a weighted sum of the cost of accessing the objects.